Boiler Blog - Herts Boilers

 Another reason is that it has a high rate for call back due to signal problems.
 This wasn't an installation problem, but we would still come back as warranty calls and can't charge.

-New Herts Boilers also maintain this blog site: http://www.boilerblog.co.uk/
+Herts Boilers also maintain this blog site: https://www.boilerblog.co.uk/